williamouyang/okta.github.io/_source/_docs/how-to/updating_saml_cert.md

 Where:

 `<your certificate>` is the certificate filename relative to the current directory.
 The certificate must be in PEM format.
-Use a plain text editor line Notepad or Textedit to save the certificate text from the `x5c` element returned from an API call, and add the **Begin Certificate** and **End Certificate** lines with the hyphens to the top and bottom of the file, as shown below.
+Use a plain text editor like Notepad or Textedit to save the certificate text from the `x5c` element returned from an API call, and add the **Begin Certificate** and **End Certificate** lines with the hyphens to the top and bottom of the file, as shown below.
 (The certificate shown below has been altered and is not valid.)

 ~~~~
 -----BEGIN CERTIFICATE-----